 The best way to avoid acquiring infection is social distancing, frequent hand-washing with soap and water and avoiding contact with people who have been diagnosed with COVID-19 or who have an undiagnosed respiratory illness.
 Face coverings can help minimize the spread of the virus by reducing the amount of airborne particles the wearer releases when breathing, speaking, sneezing and coughing.
 We wear masks to protect others but there is growing evidence that wearing face covering reduces the risk to the wearer as well.

 - We have implemented social distancing, face covering, hand hygiene and environmental cleaning policies and procedures.
-We offer on-site COVID-19 and antibody testing for RU employees.
-We have require any employee reporting to work to complete a health self-assessment prior to coming to campus, and we require those who are experiencing symptoms, have close contact with someone who has tested positive or is symptomatic and those that have traveled to areas of concern to remain off-campus and self-monitor until cleared for return to work by OHS.
+We offer on-site COVID-19 and antibody testing for RU employees and mandate weekly COVID-19 testing for employees who come to campus to conduct work activities.
+We require any employee reporting to work to complete a health self-assessment prior to coming to campus, and we require those who are experiencing symptoms, have close contact with someone who has tested positive or is symptomatic and those that have traveled to areas of concern to remain off-campus and self-monitor until cleared for return to work by OHS.

-- The University is restricting access to campus to RU employees and approved service personnel only.
+- The University is restricting access to campus to RU employees and approved service personnel, approved scientific collaborators and approved volunteers only.

 - Events that are not mission-critical are canceled until further notice.
 These include the Tri-I Noon Recitals and the Peggy Rockefeller Concerts, Vendor Equipment Demonstrations, Symposiums and Vendor Trade Shows.
 Other events and internal “gatherings” (e.g., lectures, symposia) will take place remotely or have been postponed.
 In person meetings, not matter the size, are being held virtually whenever possible.